 Here are 23 Foods for Long-Term Food Storage

 This list is by no means exhaustive, and each comes with its own set of upsides and downsides, but diversity is key, and this is – I hope – a solid list to get you started.
+This is also a list of foods to buy and stock that excludes bulk survival food.
 At the end of it, feel free to add your suggestions.

 Also, storage of many of these foods references Mylar bags and oxygen absorbers.
 Follow those links to purchase them on Amazon, and consult an oxygen absorber chart to know how many you need.
 They are a virtual requirement for storing food long-term.